JosephEoff/josepheoff.github.io/_posts/2021-04-29-androidtranscribe-toc.md

 0. [Transcribing phone calls with Google Live Transcribe - A first look](androidtranscribe1) - It ain't rocket science, but it ain't trivial, either.
 1. [Transcribing phone calls with Google Live Transcribe - A prototype and a test](androidtranscribe2) - Electrically functional, but not quite ready for prime time.
+2. [Transcribing phone calls with Google Live Transcribe - Measurements and optimization](androidtranscribe3) - Making sure that *Live Transcribe* can hear properly.